 Nope, we’re not talking about the Greg Glassman fitness phenomenon.
 We’re talking about training an employee in more than one role or skill, and building them up as a valuable member of the team.
 In some contexts, cross training staff can help boost productivity, and minimise labour costs.
 This increases their value, offers your more flexibility when it comes to scheduling, and allows you to complete more tasks with fewer workers.

-How do you currently manage award and pay rules?
 Pay rules can get complicated, especially for national enterprises fronted by thousands of employees.
 In order to minimise mix ups it’s essential to arm yourself with an in-depth understanding of complex awards and agreements.
 Ideally, you should be able to instantly recalculate any changes or adjustments.
 The end goal is to make sure all staff are receiving the right benefits, but at the same time avoid overpaying.

 From small family run businesses to state-wide franchises and nationally run enterprises, labour budgets can be uncompromisingly tight.
 But the good news is, the solution for managing labour costs is relatively simple – better management.